INCHNADAMPH EXPLORERS LODGE

 Choose from:

-5 - Hostel Dorms with shared bathrooms and Main Lodge Kitchen, Lounge and Drying Room (32 guests)
+5 Hostel Dorms with shared bathrooms in the Main Lodge with Self Catering Kitchen, Lounge and Drying Room (32 guests)

-7 - Private Bedrooms with shared bathrooms and Main Lodge Kitchen, Lounge and Drying Room (17 guests)
+7 Private Bedrooms with shared bathrooms in the Main Lodge with Self Catering Kitchen, Lounge and Drying Room (17 guests)